churlish404/punk-api/README.md

 ## Features

 + Search function to search 300+ beers pulled from API
-+ Filters are in the nav menu to filter by Sour, high ABV & Classic beers (made pre 2010)
++ Filters are in the nav menu to filter by Sour, high ABV and classic beers (made pre-2010)
-+ select filter checkbox and click apply filters, will need to close the menu to view results
++ Select filter checkbox and click apply filters, will need to close the menu to view the results
 + Each beer's most important information is displayed on a card
++ Enter Brewer's corner by clicking blue button on card
-+ Click the food button to get detailed food pairings or the brewer button to enter Brewers Corner
++ Feature coming soon (Click the food button to get detailed food pairings)

 ## Code snippets